Rohitha-Karumanchi/CyberWorld/Walkthrough/OverTheWireBandit/bandit.md

 # Level19-Level20:
 To gain access to the next level, you should use the setuid binary in the homedirectory.
 Execute it without arguments to find out how to use it.
 The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.
 * Process: s in permissions means, setuid bit is set
+* the file bandit20-do runs command as other user.
+Using the read the password for next level in (/etc/bandit_pass/bandit20)
 * ![image](https://github.com/user-attachments/assets/e95b326b-9d62-47f8-aa00-79a1be7c6def)

 # Level20-Level21:
 There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
 It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
 If the password is correct, it will transmit the password for the next level (bandit21).
 NOTE: Try connecting to your own network daemon to see if it works as you think
 * Process: netcat: -l for listening
+* use pipe and automate the process to check and run the suconnect on the specified port
 * ![image](https://github.com/user-attachments/assets/9b49e09c-4b8c-48cc-8283-7e2971ffb479)

 # Level21-Level22: